junxit/us-congress-bills-113/bill.md

   - **(1)** may include assessments of the impact of observing capabilities on—
     - **(A)** global weather prediction;
     - **(B)** hurricane track and intensity forecasting;
-    - **(C)** tornado warning lead times and accuracy; and
+    - **(C)** tornado warning lead times and accuracy;
     - **(D)** prediction of mid-latitude severe local storm outbreaks; and
+    - **(E)** prediction of storms that have the potential to cause extreme precipitation and flooding lasting from 6 hours to 1 week; and
-  - **(2)** shall be conducted in cooperation with other appropriate entities within NOAA, other Federal agencies, the American weather industry, and academic partners.
+  - **(2)** shall be conducted in cooperation with other appropriate entities within NOAA, other Federal agencies, the American weather industry, and academic partners to ensure the technical and scientific merit of OSSE results.
 - **(b)** *Requirements* OSSEs shall quantitatively—
-  - **(1)** determine the potential impact of proposed space-based, suborbital, and in situ observing systems on analyses and forecasts;
+  - **(1)** determine the potential impact of proposed space-based, suborbital, and in situ observing systems on analyses and forecasts, including potential impacts on extreme weather events across all parts of the Nation;
   - **(2)** evaluate and compare observing system design options; and
   - **(3)** assess the relative capabilities and costs of various observing systems and combinations of observing systems in providing data necessary to protect life and property.
 - **(c)** *Implementation* OSSEs—
   - **(1)** shall be conducted prior to the acquisition of major Government-owned or Government-leased operational observing systems, including polar-orbiting and geostationary satellite systems, with a lifecycle cost of more than $500,000,000; and
   - **(2)** shall be conducted prior to the purchase of any major new commercially provided data with a lifecycle cost of more than $500,000,000.
-- **(d)** *Priority OSSEs* Not later than June 30, 2014, the Assistant Administrator for OAR shall complete OSSEs to assess the value of data from both Global Positioning System radio occultation and a geostationary hyperspectral sounder global constellation.
+- **(d)** *Priority osses* Not later than June 30, 2014, the Assistant Administrator for OAR shall complete OSSEs to assess the value of data from both Global Positioning System radio occultation and a geostationary hyperspectral sounder global constellation.
 - **(e)** *Results* Upon completion of all OSSEs, results shall be publicly released and accompanied by an assessment of related private and public sector weather data sourcing options, including their availability, affordability, and cost effectiveness.
 Such assessments shall be developed in accordance with section 50503 of title 51, United States Code.

 ## § 9.
 Computing resources prioritization report

-Not later than 12 months after the date of enactment of this Act, and annually thereafter, the NOAA Chief Information Officer, in coordination with the Assistant Administrator for OAR and the Assistant Administrator for NWS, shall produce a report that explains how NOAA intends to—
+Not later than 12 months after the date of enactment of this Act, and annually thereafter, the NOAA Chief Information Officer, in coordination with the Assistant Administrator for OAR and the Assistant Administrator for NWS, shall produce and make publicly available a report that explains how NOAA intends to—

 - **(1)** aggressively pursue the newest, fastest, and most cost effective high performance computing technologies in support of its weather prediction mission;
 - **(2)** ensure a balance between the research requirements to develop the next generation of regional and global models and its highly reliable operational models;